trrt-good/3d-Rendering-JAVA/README.md

 1. Clone or download the repo as zip
 3. Run the rendering3d.jar with a desired `.obj` file, or with the sample files in `res`

+  for the demo cube:
    ```
    java -jar rendering3d.jar
    ```
-   for the demo cube or
+  for a specific mode:
    ```
    java -jar rendering3d.jar <model.obj> <scale>
    ```
-   for a specific model or
+  for a textured model:
    ```
    java -jar rendering3d.jar <model.obj> <texture.png> <scale>
    ```
-   for a textured model

 <!-- ROADMAP -->
 ## Roadmap